Rajasthan Administrative Service: Posts

 RAS officers start service as assistant collector and executive magistrate in training period.
 After training they usually serve as Sub-Divisional Magistrate for some years.
 After that they are posted as additional district collector and additional district magistrate or additional Divisional Commissioner till their induction in Indian Administrative Service by promotion.
 Beside these posts they also hold various other posts like Deputy Secretary to Rajasthan Government, Joint Secretary to Rajasthan Government, Deputy Inspector General Stamp and Registration, Special Assistant to State Minister, Commissioner to Municipal Corporation, Additional Chief Executive Officer to Zila Parishad, chief executive officer to Zila Parishad, District Supply Officer, Secretary to Urban Improvement Trust, Registrar to State University, District Excise Officer, Member of Board of Revenue, Deputy and additional Commissioner to Colonisation and many other posts to different departments.

 Functions

-level and district level while delivering various government services apart from conducting revenue administration maintenance of law and order.
+State level and district level while delivering various government services apart from conducting revenue administration maintenance of law and order.
 They work at grass-root level of administration for policy implementation and policy formulation.
 They also work in secretariat at different posts.